 17 High Street, the Thomas Lord house (after 1658)-In 1634 this lot was granted to Robert Lord, one of the settlers of Ipswich, and was deeded to Thomas Lord, a cordwainer who built the early section of this house in 1658.
 The oak frame encloses a two-room over-two-room house.
 The saltbox leanto is not integral, indicating that it was added later.

-26 High Street, the Philip Call house (1659)-This 2-story timber-frame First Period house was built by cordwainer Philip Call about 1659, enlarged around 1725.
+26 High Street, the Philip Call house (1659, with additions)-This 2-story timber-frame First Period house was built by cordwainer Philip Call about 1659, enlarged around 1725.
 In 1967, the owners uncovered a chamfered 17th century summer beam and field paneling behind Victorian-era walls.
 The house has a preservation agreement with the Ipswich Historical Commission.

 7 County Street, the Thomas Dennis House (1663)- Shoreborne Wilson, a cooper, built a house and shop on this site about 1660.
 Thomas Dennis, the well-known master joiner, bought the property in 1663.
 The rear ell of the present house dates from that period, The 5-bay front section of the house dates to the 1750's.